FeyAgape/GitAndMore/Git.md

 - Run `git commit filename.ext` to commit each individual file or`git add -A` this will add all your different file changes.
 - Run `git commit -m "commit message here"` this will commit your changes making it ready to be push.
 - Run `git remote add origin https://github.com/Usernamme.test.git` this will add in the location of your repo.
-- Run `git push -u origin master` this will send your changes from your local machine to your remote repo, you specify in the step before.
+- Run `git push -u origin master` or `git push -u origin main` this will send your changes from your local machine to your remote repo, you specify in the step before.

 4. Additional pushes: once you've made the first push you don't need to add the remote origin again, so your process will be
 - Run `git commit filename.ext` or `git add -A` this will add all your different file changes.